caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

    "", ":ref:`caTable`", ""

 Their main properties are described below.
-It must be noted that through inheritance of Objects, other properties exist that are not necessary relevant here.
+It must be noted that through inheritance of Objects other properties exist that are not necessarily relevant here.

 all monitor objects
 -----------------------